-Australian paediatric doctor Dr Nelu, who has worked in some of the busiest emergency departments in the country, shared a warning about essential oils in a bid to spread the message far and wide.
+Previously we shared a warning from Australian paediatric doctor Dr Nelu, who has worked in some of the busiest emergency departments in the country.

 ‘Hopefully parents/childcare workers know that locking up cleaning products and medications away from curious little hands can be life saving but did you also know that an unknown danger is essential oils,’ Dr Nelu said to Daily Mail.

 ‘Yes the seemingly harmless rosemary oil, eucalyptus oil etc can be so harmful to children if swallowed.’